Netnod/robust-tjanst/packages/tests/tests/README.md

 ## How to create and verify a test

-Every test in this folder are supposed to work completely separately from all other infrastructure in this project.
-The tests are all run in docker which means you can choose your favorite programming language of choice.
+The tests in this folder also work outside of the infrastructure of this project.
+The tests run in docker so that you are free to choose your favorite programming language and tools.
 You can also use a base image with an existing test.
 Remember to parse the results and return a correctly formatted json.

 ## Expected output of the test